Polo4496/Optiver-TradingClose/README.md

-# Optiver-TradingClose
+# Optiver - Trading at Close
-Kaggle competition organized by Optiver to predict closing price on US stocks
+Kaggle competition organized by Optiver to predict closing price on US stocks.